-Question Answer Marks EITHER 3(a) Discuss some of the ways Soyinka develops the role and characterisation of Chume in the two plays.
-25 Mark according to the levels of response marking criteria.
-OR 3(b) Discuss Soyinka's presentation of the relationship between Jero and Rebecca in the following extract from Jero's Metamorphosis .
-In your answer you should pay close attention to Soyinka's dramatic methods and their effects.
-25 Mark according to the levels of response marking criteria.
+Answer Marks In what ways, and with what effects, does Soyinka present the relationship between Jero and Chume in these plays?
+Mark according to the levels of response marking criteria.
+25 Discuss Soyinka's presentation of the prophets in the following extract from Jero's Metamorphosis .
+In your answer you should pay close attention to dramatic methods and their effects.
+Mark according to the levels of response marking criteria.
+25 In what ways, and with what effects, does Soyinka present the relationship between Jero and Chume in these plays?
+Mark according to the levels of response marking criteria.
+Discuss Soyinka's presentation of the prophets in the following extract from Jero's Metamorphosis.
+In your answer you should pay